Berkanktk/CyberSecurity/README.md

 So in other words, big and massive networks can become into a smaller network.

+## Address Resolution Protocol (ARP)
+Address Resolution Protocol (ARP) is a protocol or procedure that connects an ever-changing Internet Protocol (IP) address to a fixed physical machine address, also known as a media access control (MAC) address, in a local-area network (LAN)

+So if the IP is known but the MAC adress is not, a request is broadcasted to every device on the network in order to match an IP address to its corresponding MAC address.
+This record is then maintained and saved to a table called ARP cache.

+An ARP request contains the following information:
+1. The senders IP address.
+2. The senders MAC adress.
+3. The IP address we want to learn the MAC address for.

+### Dynamic and static records
+When a broadcast is made, a dynamic record is made.
+This can be made by typing the following command:
+`arp-scan -l -I <interface>`

+If we have the IP and MAC address values, a manual thus static record can be made.
+This is done with the command:
+`arp -s <IP_Address> <MAC_Address>`

+See all ARP entries with the command:
+`arp -a`

+### ARP Poisoning
+Since it is possible to manually add entries to an ARP table, a few attack types can be made.
+These include:
+1. Inflating the ARP cache thus making it non-responsive
+2. Change the traffic on a network in order to listen for a traffic coming from a target.
+(MitM)
+3. Changing the traffic and completely stopping the traffic for a target device.

+**Flushing an ARP cache**
+This can be made with the following command:
+`arp -s -s neigh flush all`

+This command will delete every dynamic entry there is.
+The static ones will not be deleted since we added them manually.
+To remove the static entries run:
+`arp -d <IP_Address>`

 # Web Exploitation
 ## Content Discovery
 ### Manual